Presentation at Mining Investment Asia Conference

 How might this system end?

-First it's a question of world politics at the highest levels: Who wants to pull the plug on the dollar and begin a new system, and with what?
+First, it's a question of world politics at the highest levels: Who wants to pull the plug on the dollar and begin a new system, and with what?
 This question is being addressed right now in Europe, Russia, China, Africa, and South America – almost everywhere in the world.
 Some countries are reducing or discontinuing their use of the U.S. dollar in trade.
 Some are considering starting new regional currencies.

 The parasitic dollar system may end simply upon exhaustion of the relatively small gold supply that is needed to keep the futures and spot gold markets operating under U.S. control.
-Gold supply was exhausted in March 1968 when huge offtake forced the London Gold Pool to close.
-Lately there have been signs that gold supplies are critically tight in London and New York, the markets where price suppression is concentrated.
+Gold supply was exhausted in March 1968 when a huge offtake forced the London Gold Pool to close.
+Lately, there have been signs that gold supplies are critically tight in London and New York, the markets where price suppression is concentrated.

 How much more gold from their reserves are the central banks suppressing the gold price prepared to lose?
 We don't know.
 That is the most sensitive information.
 If you knew when the metal used for price suppression would run out, you could get rich.

 The system may end when even one country decides to exchange substantial amounts of U.S. dollars and Treasury bonds for more gold – real metal – than is readily available.
 It may end when any country with a substantial foreign exchange surplus decides that it is hedged enough with gold that it can afford the severe devaluation of its dollar-denominated reserves.

 Or the system may end as part of a plan by major central banks to avert the catastrophic debt-induced deflation that now threatens the world – a plan to inflate the debt away, essentially to default on it, by devaluing the major currencies against gold.
 This has happened before.